2023 Goshen Gallop

 Britta, Shari, and the Blueberry Hill Outdoor Center Team

 RACE COURSE: There will be a mass start at 4 pm for all racers (5 and 10k) under the “start” banner hung over the road.
 The course is well marked.
 With the exception of a few muddy spots between 6-8 km, it is generally dry.
 Check out the course map at this link.

 COVID: We are not requiring masks for vaccinated Gallop participants.
 If you are not vaccinated, please wear a mask indoors.
 Regardless of vaccination status, we request that you stay home if you are showing symptoms.

 WATER: The Gallop is a cup-free event.
 Please bring your own watery hydration device.
 There will be a spigot at 5km to fill up water if needed.
 You’ll also need your own cup for water/lemonade after the race!

-AID: Volunteers will be stationed every 2-3km along the course wearing purple volunteer shirts.
+AID: Volunteers will be stationed every 2-3km along the course wearing special volunteer shirts.
 Please report any injuries to the nearest volunteers.
 An EMT crew will be on-call during the race.

 RESULTS: Unofficial results will be posted as soon as possible after the race.
 Please note that timers are not able to discuss results during the race.
 If you find an error in the unofficial results, please see the Timing Crew anytime following the race.
 Official results will be posted on our web page, Ultrasignup.com, as well as or on our Facebook event page.